BBVA/kapow/docs/source/tutorial/tutorial04.rst

   .. code-block:: console

-     $ cat <<'EOF'
+     $ cat <<-'EOF'
      	you can put
      	more than one line
      	here
      EOF

   The shell will put the data between the first ``EOF`` and the second ``EOF`` as the ``stdin`` of the ``cat`` process.